 Flooding, high tides and gale force winds in have weakened the island's seawalls over the past week.

-Transport minister, Deputy Kevin Lewis, said repairing the sea defences would take about three months and cost £200,000.'Right decisions'
+Transport minister, Deputy Kevin Lewis, said repairing the sea defences would take about three months and cost £200,000.

 The slipway at St Aubin has partly collapsed, as has La Grande Maison slipway near St Catherine's lifeboat station.